 Words: Isaac Watts (1674-1748), para. of Psalm 117.
 St. 3, Thomas Ken (1637-1711).
 Music: Old 100th, melody from Pseaumes octante trois de David, 1551, alt.; harm. after Louis Bourgeois (1510?-1561?).
 All Rights Reserved.
 Reprinted under OneLicense.net #A-710278.
-THE GREAT THANKSGIVING Eucharistic Prayer 2

-All Rights Reserved.
-Reprinted under OneLicense.net #A-710278.

-Presider We praise you and we bless you, holy and gracious God, source of life abundant.
+THE GREAT THANKSGIVING Eucharistic Prayer 2 Presider All Presider Presider The Lord be with you.
+People And also with you.
+Presider Lift up your hearts.
+We lift them to the Lord.
+People Let us give thanks to the Lord our God.
+Presider It is right to give God thanks and praise.
+People We praise you and we bless you, holy and gracious God, source of life abundant.
 From before time you made ready the creation.
 Your Spirit moved over the deep and brought all things into being: sun, moon, and stars; earth, winds, and waters; and every living thing.
 You made us in your image, and taught us to walk in your ways.
 But we rebelled against you, and wandered far away; and yet, as a mother cares for her children, you would not forget us.
 Time and again you called us to live in the fullness of your love.
-And so this day we join with Saints and Angels in the chorus of praise that rings through eternity, lifting our voices to magnify you as we sing: From Enriching Our Worship.
-As a symbol of the church gathered in the fullness of its baptismal ministry, the deacon and a lay person stand at the Holy Table with the priest (and bishop, when present) for the Eucharistic Prayer.
-Sung in unison.
+And so this day we join with Saints and Angels in the chorus of praise that rings through eternity, lifting our voices to magnify you as we say: Holy, holy, holy Lord, God of power and might, heaven and earth are full of your glory.
+Hosanna in the highest.